processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *true | false*

-Supplement check for user existence based on *mod\_last* data, for authentication methods that don’t have a way to reliable tell if user exists (like is the case for *jwt* and certificate based authentication).
+Supplement check for user existence based on *mod\_last* data, for authentication methods that don’t have a way to reliably tell if a user exists (like is the case for *jwt* and certificate based authentication).
 This helps with processing offline message for those users.
 The default value is *true*.